SanketSarmalkar/Stree_Kavach/README.md

-# Stree Kawach
+# Stree Kavach

-Stree Kawach is a powerful Flutter app designed to empower and ensure the safety of women.
+Stree Kavach is a powerful Flutter app designed to empower and ensure the safety of women.
 With a range of features and functionalities, it aims to provide a sense of security and assistance in emergency situations.
 This README file provides an overview of the app, its features, setup instructions, and other important details.

 <!-- # Screenshots
 <div><img src="./assets/image/screenshot.jpg"></div> -->